Nutanix-APJ/Consolidated_Storage_Bootcamp/file_analytics_deploy/file_analytics_deploy.rst

 Deploy File Analytics
 +++++++++++++++++++++

 #.
-In **Prism** > **File Server** > click **Deploy File Analytics**
+In **Prism** > **File Server** > select File Server with your initials and click **Deploy File Analytics**, if FA is already deployed on this cluster, you just need to enable it and link to your own Files Server.

    .. figure:: images/31.png

 #.
 Select **Deploy**

-   For the purpose of saving time, the File Analytics 2.0.0 package has already been uploaded to your cluster.
+   For the purpose of saving time, the File Analytics 2.2.0 package has already been uploaded to your cluster.
 Files binaries can be downloaded from the Nutanix Portal and uploaded manually.

 #.
 After the upload completes select **Install**

 #.
 Fill out the details

    - **Name** - Initials
-   - **Storage Container** – Will automatically select the container used by your file server instance
+   - **Storage Container** – Select the container used by your file server instance
    - **Network List** – Primary - Managed

 #.
 Select **Show Advanced Settings**